algolia-samples/about/guidelines/README.md

 ## Be familiar

-Any of our applications should _feel_ familiar to the developer.
+Sample applications should _feel_ familiar to the developer.
 Prefer built-in standard library modules or well-known, widely-used libraries and frameworks.

 ## Use linters

-Linting keeps the code within a sample app consistent.
+Linting keeps the code consistent.
 Using a linter at all is more important than which specific rules you adopt.
 Linters, which can automatically fix linting errors, make it easy to apply consistent formatting and style to your code.

 ## Use tests

-The sample app code should be reliable and maintainable.
-The more (meaningful) tests you include for your sample app, the better.
-As a bare minimum, write a few general tests for the core functionality of your app.
-Testing helps us maintaining the sample apps with automated dependency updates.
+Our code should be reliable and maintainable.
+The more (meaningful) tests you include, the better.
+As a bare minimum, write a few general tests for the core functionality.
+Testing helps us maintaining the sample with automated dependency updates.

 For more guidelines, write tests in this order: